gluxon/node-driverstation/README.md

 node-driverstation is written under the [MIT License](http://opensource.org/licenses/MIT)

+### 0.6.1
+These changes are from [Gustave Michel III](https://www.github.com/gixxy).
+- Joystick Access rewritten to be more friendly to use

 ### 0.6
 These changes are from FRC 2539, the Krypton Cougars.
 Many thanks to them!
 - Added ability to change control modes other than enable/disable